lammypi/Applied-Data-Science-for-UX/module03/correlations/README.md

 &#x1F386; __What is a correlation?__
-Correlation is a the relationship between variables.
+Correlation is the relationship between variables.
 We easily see this from breaking the word down:
 - Prefix: Co-
 - Base word: relation